Huy-Ngo/acanban/docs/source/req/use-case/other.rst

 Brief Description
 ^^^^^^^^^^^^^^^^^

-This use case allows user to logout the system.
+This use case allows user to log out of the system.

 Flow of Events
 ^^^^^^^^^^^^^^